 Given that if we continue down the current path, we will all face this kind of discrimination at some point in the future, shouldn’t we simply do something about it now?
 We did – in the case of our client and the senior FD candidate above, we encouraged them to interview a diverse range of candidates and ultimately, they hired someone they would never have considered before and who turned out to be the perfect fit!

 Have you experienced ageism, either as a candidate or recognised it in your hiring processes?
 How does your firm view senior workers?
 I’d love to hear more about other people’s experiences.
-Please get in touch, or leave your thoughts on LinkedIn here.Posted over 1 year ago
+Please get in touch, or leave your thoughts on LinkedIn here.Posted almost 5 years ago